Bji Gewog: Haa Chu basin

 The Haa river is deemed to originate below the Khungdugang peak, which extends to an elevation of 18730 ft.
 It is the second tallest peak in the Massang-Chungdung range after Chomolhari.
 Two streams originate below the mountain, flowing west and east, and join near the Damthang camp.
 The result of their merger is the Haa Chu river.

 Below Damthang, the Haa Chu valley broadens, containing numerous villages with farmlands.
 In a branch valley running northeast, there are further villages, and a path to Saga La, allowing one to cross into the Paro Valley near Drukyel Dzong.

 Demographics

 According to the current demographic data based on the 2017 census, the Bji Gewog has a population of 3,230 living in 23 villages.
 (Note: The growth in the number is due to recognising remote mountain settlements as independent villages.
-The bulk of the population continues to live in the farming villages in the Ha Valley.)
+The bulk of the population continues to live in the farming villages in the Haa Valley.)
 This appears to be a steep rise from the data reported in the 2002 Plan document.
 (The simplest explanation is the pastoral nomads in the region are now being counted more effectively.)
 The villages are grouped into five chiwogs (village blocks), viz., Taloong, Yangthang, Chumpa, Gyansa, and Chempa.

 The majority of the population is involved in farming and pastoralism.
 Wheat, potatoes and vegetables are cultivated, and the surplus is sold in markets in the Ha Town.

 According to the district administration, most people are well-off.